kuhella/ambari/ambari-server/docs/security/kerberos/kerberos_service.md

 _Example:_ `EXAMPLE.COM`

-This value is expected to be in all uppercase characters.

 ##### kdc_hosts

 A comma-delimited list of IP addresses or FQDNs for the list of relevant KDC hosts.
 Optionally a